 Sales aren’t made only because of a good product or great service.
-They’re made with tenacity and teamwork — and killer marketing.
+They rely on killer marketing.
 What do your sales say?
 Is your business staggering or declining?
-If you find that they’re lackluster, it's time to take a look at your marketing efforts.
+It might be time to take a look at your marketing efforts.

-What are you doing right now for your marketing, and what do the analytics say you're getting out of your efforts?
-If it's not looking so good, you may not be using the right marketing channels for your business.
+If things aren't looking so good, you may not be using the right marketing channels for your business.
 Or perhaps you’re using the right channels, but not in the most effective way.

-Here are some of the most powerful marketing channels that you can use to help boost your sales and get out of your slump.
+Read on to see the 6 most powerful marketing channels that you can use to help boost your sales and get out of your slump:

 It’s important to use a combination of channels in an integrated marketing campaign.
 This list includes channels both in-person and online so you can market to your customers wherever they may be.

 Have you ever visited a website only to find that the FAQ section wasn’t helpful?
-Or maybe you couldn’t find quite what you were looking for?
-And who knows how long it will take to get an email response?
+You couldn’t find what you were looking for - and did you ever get a response when you emailed them?

-Help your customers by providing them with the option to live chat with a representative.
+Help your customers - and salvage a few relationships, AND boost lead volume - by providing them with the option to live chat with a representative.
 You can implement this by having a chat window pop up with a greeting message.
 This message should be open-ended, meaning you cannot give a “yes” or “no” answer.
 An example might be, “Hi!
-What can I help you with today?”
+What can I help you with today?"

 Researching can be a challenge.
 But when you find that one great article you need, it’s a game changer.
 Now imagine that article suggested a related article to you.
 And that one suggested two more.
 Now you have all the information you need and then some.